stscoundrel/old-norse-alphabet-rs/README.md

 ### Motivation

 Old Norse constains letters that may be hard to type with most keyboards.
 Prime examples being þ, ð and ǫ.
 There are also some letters "missing", like c and q.
-This package offers the alphabet & tricky individual letters as JS constants.
+This package offers the alphabet & tricky individual letters as constants.

 Also provides sorting function to get the old norse alphabet order just right.